 We also cover medicine management for Mental Health and Substance Abuse when given by your medical Doctor, psychiatrist or prescriptive nurse.
 If the medicine management is given by your medical Doctor, benefits are paid under your medical benefit.
 If medicine management is given by a psychiatrist or prescriptive nurse, benefits are paid under your mental health benefit.
-For coverage of Prescription Drugs, see the "Prescription Benefits Administered by CVS/Caremark" section.
+For coverage of Prescription Drugs, see this "Benefits Coverage (What Is Covered)" section, under the "Retail or Home Deliver (Mail Order) Pharmacy" benefit.